 “While it might be admirable to risk harm to oneself, it is not admirable to encourage another person to risk harm to himself for one’s own benefit.” he writes.
 “Accepting a sacrifice of great magnitude is not mere passive acquiescence, devoid of any moral import.
 If I allow someone else to risk his life or health for my sake, I am endorsing his self-sacrifice and agreeing to profit by it.
 If an ailing patient were to take advantage of a healthy donor’s voluntary self-sacrifice, it might well be understandable, but it would not be morally admirable.
 It would not be the sort of behavior that we would aspire to and want to encourage.”
 Not in Minnesota, anyway.

 The other thing about tapping a stranger for a kidney through public appeals is that it is fundamentally unfair.
-“The transplant candidate may make a compelling case for the need for a kidney that not only fails to consider donor medical risks, but is worded in desperate and emotion-laden terms that evoke powerful psychological responses among the readers of these messages,” writes a psychiatrist.
+“The transplant candidate may make a compelling case for the need for a kidney that not only fails to consider donor medical risks but is worded in desperate and emotion-laden terms that evoke powerful psychological responses among the readers of these messages,” writes a psychiatrist.
 “In the absence of any preexisting relationship to the candidate, a potential donor has little context in which to evaluate the request and thus may be more heavily influenced by the emotional appeal than he or she otherwise would have been.”

 And what of the doctors?
 When evaluating a person who volunteers to donate an organ, “a doctor is in the position of deciding not simply whether a subject’s choice is reasonable,” Elliot says, “but also whether he is morally justified in helping the subject accomplish it.”

 A transplant surgeon is usually a person’s only source of information about donation, but the surgeon is naturally biased toward making the donation happen.
 It’s what they do for a living.
 But as soon as a person decides to donate, he becomes a patient, and a doctor is morally obligated to look after the best interests of those in her care.
 How many doctors who evaluate potential donors ask themselves if the pending surgical procedure is really in the best interest of their patient?
-How much risk is acceptable for a procedure that has no tangible benefit for a patient?
+How much risk is acceptable for a procedure that has no tangible benefit for the patient?

 Cui bono?
 Transplant centers generate income, prestige, research opportunities and media attention for hospitals.